07Manoj/CCDC-Onboarding/README.md

 ### Challenge 1: Identify AllSafe's Security Issues

-You are a Junior Security Architect freshkly hired by AllSafe, a small law firm with lots of sensitive client information worried aboutt ransomware.
+You are a Junior Security Architect freshly hired by AllSafe, a small law firm which stores a lot of sensitive client information and they are worried about ransomware.
 Identify the best ways to secure AllSafe's network.

 [Challenge 1 details.](Challenge1.pdf)

 ### Challenge 2: Secure and Scale ASCS's Infrastructure

-You have just been hired as an cybersecurity infrastructure engineer at ASCS.
-Secure and scale their infrastructuree to prevent any unfortunate security vulnerbilities that may arise.
+You have just been hired as an cybersecurity infrastructure engineer at All Safe Cyber Security (ASCS).
+Your task is to secure and scale their infrastructure to prevent any unfortunate security vulnerabilities that may arise.

 [Challenge 2 details.](Challenge2.md)

+### Submission

+You are to create a [github](https://docs.github.com/en/get-started/quickstart/hello-world) repository, you should have a folder in this repository for each challenge you do.
+This means if you do both challenges you would have the folders *Challenge-1* and *Challenge-2* with the solutions for them in their respective folder.

+***Do NOT** share the repository in any of the text channels in the server!
+Specific instructions for submissions will be provided when you are ready!
+(They may be added here to!)

 ## DEADLINES: